hkuspace-pu/c1-design-exercises-set-exercise-1-to-set-exercise-5-Simon-YCK/README.md

 ---

+## 🧪 Development Notes
+All experimental or non-functional code attempts are kept in the repository (either within `src/` or under `src/experiments/`) with comments explaining the issue and what was learned.
+These attempts are retained intentionally for assessment feedback and partial marks.

+---

 ## 🗓️ Week 1 Deliverables
 - [x] Create GitHub repo
 - [x] Link Figma / FigJam to README (**this step**)